 It's London, the late 1890s.
-Young Emma is a "maid of all works" who lives and works for a former governess, outstanding because of her unusually high level of instruction (her mistress has taught her all sorts of subjects) and her glasses.
+Young Emma is a "maid of all works" who lives and works for a former governess, outstanding because of her unusually high level of instruction (her mistress has taught her all sorts of subjects) and her glasses (which women of her class and station hardly ever wear).
 When a former pupil of her mistress, William Jones, drops by for a visit, both maid and man fall in love with each other.
 However, there are numerous obstacles to their relationship, like their different social statuses, the pressure on William to marry another woman, among other things.The manga, by Kaoru Mori, also has a number of side stories, covering things like older characters' pasts and the daily lives of minor characters.
 They have more of a Slice of Life feel than the main story.Yep, it's a classic, almost cliched story whose premise is almost a Dead Horse Trope.
 However, the story feels very fresh because of the personality of the main characters, and the fact that almost no one can be hinted as a real villain, even those who don't like Emma and William's relationship.
 It also helps that the Victorian sense of romance is very similar to the Japanese sense.There was an anime series in 2005, which only covered half of the story.
 A second series, which completed the second half, began in April 2007.
 Both series have been released separately on DVD in the U.S.; an omnibus DVD edition, in two volumes, was released on September 13, 2011.Although it has a sizable Periphery Demographic, fans explain it as "a show about a maid, but not a maid show."Not to be confused with Jane Austen's Emma.

 This series provides examples of: